Ishita001/Kommunicate-UI-assessment-/README.md

 ![image](https://user-images.githubusercontent.com/54895157/181718323-0f4e319c-bdae-442d-a170-ba92855fe68b.png)

-Que 4.Describe the best project you have worked on, including links if any.
+Que 4.Describe the best project you have worked on, including links if any?

 In the feild of web development my best project was Filmistream.
 It's a web application used for streaming different categories of movies.
 The application can be used to stream movies that are most recent, updated, upcoming, and already available.
 This project is a web application used for streaming different categories of movies.
 The application can be used to stream movies that are most recent, updated, upcoming, and already available.
 Once the customer creates an account and logs in using the details required, he or she can stream any available movies on the site and can pay accordingly.
 The application can help users to stream any movies anytime they want.

 Links: https://ishita001.github.io/Filmistream/

 Github: https://github.com/Ishita001/Filmistream